-If you’re looking to sell antiques online a little more locally, Facebook Marketplace may be a good solution.
+If you’re looking to sell antiques online a little more locally, Facebook Marketplace is a similar site to OfferUp and may be a good solution.
 Take some photos and list your item for sale in local buy/sell groups for your area.

 This can help you find a buyer nearby and you can avoid having to ship.
 In addition to local groups, look for antique groups for your area.
 You may find potential buyers in these groups as well.

 Another place where you can sell antiques online is Craigslist.
 It has everything from goods and services to more expensive items like cars and apartments.

 Antiques can be posted on Craigslist and you can sell in your local area to avoid having to ship the items.
 Posting on Craigslist is free, and you can collect payment when you meet the buyer and deliver the antique.

 Check out: OfferUp VS Craigslist: Which is Better?

 Do you have lots of antiques (and other items) that you’re looking to sell?
 Having a garage sale is one of the easiest ways to sell your stuff, whether it’s antique or not.

 Host a garage sale, and when you’re promoting it, try listing your products with well-searched keywords to help your sale get noticed.
 Keywords might include words like “antiques”, “vintage”, or “collectibles”.